ibm-cloud-architecture/refarch-analytics/README.md

 ## Prescriptive analytics
 Prescriptive analytics is used to optimize business decisions by simulating scenarios based on a set of constraints.
 The grocery store owner  wants to creating a staffing schedule for his employees, but to do so he will have to account for factors like availability, vacation time, number of hours of work, potential emergencies and so on (constraints) and create a schedule that works for everyone while ensuring that his business is able to function on a day to day basis.

+## Methodology
+Combining the development of analytics, machine learning and traditional software development involves adapting the agile iterative methodology.
+At IBM we are using the Design thinking and lean approach for developing innovative business applications.
+The garage method explains this approach.
+In [this article](./docs/methodology.md) we cover the specifics activities for analytics.

 # Solution Overview
 The approach is to over the following capabilities:
 * Develop model with Data Science eXperience